Using parks, fields & outdoor facilities

 - Lynn Canyon Park - gas barbecues only

 - Grass areas are not to be driven on.
-Noise produced by P.A. systems, loud speakers or music are not permitted near residential buildings without relaxation of Noise Bylaw #5986 enacted by Mayor and Council.
+Noise produced by public address systems, loud speakers or music are not permitted near residential buildings without relaxation of noise bylaw #5986 enacted by Mayor and Council.

 - Parking in parking lots, wherever possible, is preferred.
 Please consider local residents and do not block driveways next to the park.
 Leave space for residents to park their vehicles near their homes.